crowdsecurity/cs-opencti-internal-enrichement-connector/docs/USER_GUIDE.md

 ### Use case: enrich an observable

-If you create an `IPv4 address` observable, this connector will enable you to enrich it with data retrieved from CrowdSec's CTI.
+If you create a `IPv4 address` or `IPv6 address` observable, this connector will enable you to enrich it with data retrieved from CrowdSec's CTI.

 If `CONNECTOR_AUTO` configuration is set to `true`, the observable will be automatically enriched when created.
 Otherwise, you'll need to enrich it manually by clicking on the enrichment icon and selecting the CrowdSec connector.